Virginia & Loudoun Issues, 2024

 Voters in Loudoun County, Virginia, will be asked in a referendum to authorize the county to issue up to $10,000,000 in general obligation bonds for school projects.
 These funds would be used for “facility renewals and alterations” and the costs of “other public school facilities as requested by the Loudoun County School Board.”

-For the 2025 fiscal year, Loudoun County Public Schools (LCPS) expects to spend a mind-boggling $2,759,438,763 . . . that’s $2.8 billion, which is a 25% increase from the previous year.
+For the 2025 fiscal year, Loudoun County Public Schools (LCPS) expects to spend a mind-boggling $2,759,438,763 . . . that’s $2.8 billion, and a 25% increase from the previous year.
 This increase is especially egregious and inexplicable when the projected change in enrollment is so small it rounds to zero.
 LCPS expects to have 23 fewer students in 2025 than the 83,061 they planned for in 2024.
 That’s a -0.0277% change.

-But that’s just not enough.
+But that’s just not enough!
 There’s another $539 million coming from the Commonwealth of Virginia, $50 million from the federal government, and $43 million in “other” revenue.

 LCPS claims its 2025 cost-per-pupil will be $21,793, but that figure artificially excludes some of the system’s expenses.
 We have the information we need to correct their math . . . it’s in their own budget documents.
 LCPS plans to spend $2,759,438,763 with a projected enrollment of 83,038 students.
 That gives us a true cost-per-pupil of $33,231—more than 50% higher than advertised.
 I figured this out using a complex mathematical operation called “division.”
 Maybe the LCPS budget office can bring in some sixth graders to teach them how to do it next year.